deskoh/feathers-authentication-oidc/README.md

 ## Authentication Hooks

 The [`authenticate`](https://docs.feathersjs.com/api/authentication/hook.html) hook will cause the strategy to run everytime even though it is authenticating using `socket.io` realtime connection.
-This will result in lookup in entity service ([if configured](#stateless-jwt)) to populate `params.user` with the latest user data.
+This will result in lookup in entity service (populate `params.user` with the latest user data.

 ```ts
 import { authenticate  } from '@feathersjs/authentication';